 It's been an unusually domestic week - mostly because the sun suddenly came out and my strongest wish was to sit quietly outside watching the fishermen cast and reel on the lake or listening to the radio in the shade of a tree.
 Both provided the perfect accompaniment to sewing.

 First, I stitched up some little stones for Jude's project.
 I loved the process of setting the pleasingly imperfect stone shapes onto tiny squares of linen and could have carried on for ages.
 Only the thought of Jude's heart sinking as she gazed upon mountains of my stones made me stop.
-But I'm working up a whole pile more to incorporate into my own project.
-Or two.
-Honestly, they're addictive and perfect for impromptu stitching.
 Then I tried a little freehand embroidery but the heat sapped any creativity and I set aside my hoop with not a little irritation.

 So it was that I gave in and got domestic.
 I cut down some outgrown patchwork trousers to shorts for Joel and then spent a frustratingly long while unpicking the excellent stitching that held all the separate patches together.
 Still, I now have a tantalising stack of colourful squares to work into a floor cushion or rug for his room.
 I finally patched up the pockets on my favourite 'hot evening at home' Antik Batik kaftan.
 I sewed swimming badges onto Joel's pool towel.
 I even fixed the hems on John's cricket trousers such was the domestic goodness of my heart.
 And remembering Anja's beautiful checks, I cut and hemmed up some extra large gingham napkins to use on picnics.
 Oddly satisfying; all of it.